Welcome to The Early Years!

 Consultant Stacey Wolking

 Stacey’s childhood dream of becoming a teacher was fulfilled by homeschooling her two sons and two daughters.
-She and her husband Daryl graduated their youngest child in 2013 after more than 20 years of homeschooling, using a variety of teaching styles and curriculums.
-All of their children went on to college, have successful careers, and plan to homeschool.
-Stacey enjoys their growing family: three of their children have married and she is grandma to two delightful grandsons.
+She and her husband, Daryl, graduated their youngest child in 2013 after more than 20 years of homeschooling using a variety of teaching styles and curriculums.
+All of their children went on to college, have successful careers, are married, and (bonus!) plan to homeschool.
+Stacey is enjoying her growing family, especially her four grandbabies—the first of many, Lord willing!

-It is Stacey’s greatest joy to encourage moms in homeschooling, homemaking, and loving their husbands.
-She loves to share her heart and enthusiasm at homeschool groups and MOPS meetings.
+It is Stacey’s greatest joy to encourage moms in homeschooling, homemaking, and loving their husbands and children well.
+She loves to share her heart and enthusiasm with homeschool and MOPS organizations.

 Contact Vicki and Stacey